Dental Sealants in Toronto, ON

 What You Can Expect from Dental Sealants in Toronto, ON

-Dental sealants in Toronto, ON, are made of the same resin that is used for fillings.
+Dental sealants near you in Toronto, ON, are made of the same resin that is used for fillings.
 Children do not need their gums numbed or anesthetized for applying sealants.
-Before applying the tooth-colored composite resin to each molar, the Toronto dentist will first examine, etch, rinse and then dry each tooth.
+Before applying the tooth-colored composite resin to each molar, the dentist will first examine, etch, rinse and then dry each tooth.

 This helps the sealant stick to the tooth enamel.
 After applying sealant, we use a special UV curing light to harden it.
 When properly applied, the sealant forms a protective barrier that prevents bacteria from settling into the small grooves, pits, and crevices of the molars.

 Although sealants are usually applied on rear teeth, they can also be applied to other teeth.
 Our Bathurst dentist at Arlington Dental is happy to answer any questions regarding dental sealants in Toronto, ON.